-Students are required to be in school a minimum of nine hundred (900) instruction hours per school year.
+Students are required to be in school a minimum of one hundred sixty (160) days per school year.
+There are approximately one hundred eighty (180) days of school in a school year.
 Students with perfect attendance at the end of each quarter are honored.
 All students are required to attend classes when school is in session.
 A student who misses five (5) days of school will be visited by the Registrar at home.
 If the student misses ten (10) days, then a parent conference will be held for a follow up on the student.
 After fifteen (15) days of absences, a warning letter will be sent to the parents regarding a student's absences.
-A student with more than twenty (20) days absences may be dropped by the School.
+A student with more than twenty (20)

+days absences may be dropped by the School.
 A student with ten (10) consecutive days of absence from the dormitory will be dropped from the dormitory.

-Section 9.07 Grading
+Section 10.07 Grading